|

 In other cases, the application may be approved with conditions, in which event a decision notice will be sent to you containing the conditions.

-Once approved, a notice of non-opposition must be displayed at the mairie within eight days of their decision.
-You are also obliged to place a standard notice on the site, and througout the period of the works.
+Once approved, a notice of non-opposition must be displayed at the mairie within 8 days of their decision.
+You are also obliged to place a standard notice on the site, and throughout the period of the works.

 Display of the site notice grants third parties two months to oppose the decision.
-This two month period starts from the date the notice is installed on site.
+This two month period starts from the date the notice is erected on site.

 Next: Completion Notice